Spinning and Weaving in Taos 2025: Color!

 Private room: $2550

 Companions: You may bring a significant other to this retreat.
-Your room will be billed at the private room rate and a fee of $575 which covers the double occupancy and extra meals that MDL charges me.
+Your room will be billed at the private room rate plus a fee of $510 which covers the double occupancy and extra meals that MDL charges me.
 For example, if you want to stay in the Historic House, you’d register for a private room for you and your companion.
-The total amount paid would be the private room fee of $2850 plus $575 = $3425.
+The total amount paid would be the private room fee of $2850 plus $510 = $3360.
 Companions are welcome at all meals and are free the rest of the time to enjoy Northern New Mexico.
+Make sure they are happy to spend the week mostly by themselves as you will be very busy with your workshop.

 Taos County Residents: Mabel Dodge extends a special rate to local people so if you live in Taos County and you want to commute each day, please contact Rebecca at hello@rebeccamezoff.com for your rates.
 This rate includes all meals and teaching and excludes housing.